Articles on: Administrator Support

 This article would only be applicable to users with an Administrator system role on their account, as this feature would not be accessible for non-administrator users.

-To view your current support docs list on your SARD site, click on the Miscellaneous tab at the top of your Administrator dashboard and select Support Docs from this drop-down menu.
+To view your current Support Docs list on your SARD site, click on the 'Miscellaneous' tab in the ADMIN view, then select 'Support Documents' from the drop-down menu.

-Once that’s done, press the green “Save button” on the right hand side to finish the process.
-Once saved and uploaded, it will appear in the list on the support docs page:
+As soon as it is done, press the green Save button on the right-hand side to finish the process.
+Once saved and uploaded, it will appear in the list on the Support Documents page:

 Support Docs in the Portfolio

-A useful feature is being able to copy the 'Permalink' for a Support Doc, to use in your Portfolio Datasets.
+A useful feature is being able to copy the permalink for a Support Doc, to use in your Portfolio Datasets.

-Updated on: 09/09/2024
+Updated on: 04/03/2025

 Was this article helpful?